Nasa descends on Icelandic lava field to prepare for Mars | Malay Mail

 “It’s a very good analogue for Mars exploration and learning how to drive Mars rovers,” said Adam Deslauriers, manager of space and education, at Canada’s Mission Control Space Services.

-The company has been commissioned by Nsa to test a rover prototype as part of the SAND-E (Semi-Autonomous Navigation for Detrital Environments) project.
+The company has been commissioned by Nasa to test a rover prototype as part of the SAND-E (Semi-Autonomous Navigation for Detrital Environments) project.

 ‘Indestructible’